Text Data EDA in Python

 Output Quality: 3/3

-ExcellentThe outputs match the expected outcomes semantically: a count table, a length-distribution plot, a top-20 frequency table, and TF-IDF keyword tables for each category.
-The results are displayed clearly and are consistent with the prompts.
+ExcellentThe outputs match the expected outcomes semantically, including the category count table, length distribution plot, top-20 word frequency table, and per-category TF-IDF keyword tables.

 Reasoning Quality: 2/2